-The 2025 County Grant Cycle is available to a wide array of organizations serving Union County.
-To be eligible for UCOO funding, organizations must be in good standing and meet the following criteria:
+The 2025 County Grant Cycle is available to a wide array of Union County organizations.
+To be eligible for UCOO funding, organizations must be in good standing and meeting the following criteria:

-- Any non-profit organization; or

-- Private, for-profit organizations offering services that meet the purpose of this RFP; or

-- Any form of state of local government.
+- Tax-exempt organizations under Section 501(c)(3) or other relevant sections of the Internal Revenue Service Code; or - Private, for-profit organizations offering services that meet the charitable purpose of the Foundation; - Any form of state of local government.